pdeligia/nekara-artifact/README.md

 The artifact includes source code and scripts for automatically building and running the non-proprietary experiments presented in the paper.

-The following experiments (and corresponding benchmarks) are included and fully-automated:
+The following experiments (and corresponding benchmarks) are included and buiding/running them is
+fully-automated:
 - Finding bugs with Nekara in [Memcached](https://github.com/memcached/memcached) (see Table II in page 5).
 - Comparison of systematic testing with Nekara against [Coyote](https://github.com/microsoft/Coyote) on the [Coyote Actors](https://microsoft.github.io/coyote/#concepts/actors/overview/) programming model (see Table VI in page 9).
 - Reproducing bugs found by [Maple](http://web.eecs.umich.edu/~nsatish/papers/OOPSLA-12-Maple.pdf)
   (see Table VII in page 10).
+Note that the SpiderMonkey benchmark is not included in the artifact, as it requires an older version of Ubuntu than 18.04 that is used by the artifact container.

 The source code and scripts for the [TSVD](https://github.com/microsoft/TSVD) experiment (see Table VII in page 10) are also included, but they cannot automatically build and run in the provided